Dugy/bomba/README.md

 	* It's possible to check if the response was already received, eliminating the need to block entirely

 ### Performance
-I have not optimised the code much yet.

-When testing the HTTP server component, the JMeter tool reported about 33000 responses to requests per second from a singlethreaded server (which is similar performance to Nginx), but it appeared to be more of a JMeter limitation.
-The server internally reported an average HTTP request processing time about 6100 nanoseconds and JSON-RPC request processing time 7600 nanoseconds, but this time could be greater because it did not track the overhead caused by the OS.
-The measurement was done on a laptop CPU.
+As a side effect of restricting dynamic allocation for embedded-friendliness, the library has very good performance.
+JMeter reports about 60'000 HTTP requests per second singlethreaded on a laptop CPU with turbo boost disabled (which is about twice the performance of Nginx), but this is mainly a limit of the networking interface.
+Internally measured time to parse and respond to a request is lower.
+If large numbers of requests are batched into massive TCP packets, the throughput approaches 500'000 packets per second per second singlethreaded.
+Calling a function via JSON-RPC adds about 1 microsecond to the processing time.

 ## Error handling
 Common problems like incomplete requests in receive buffers are handled by returning enums for these kinds of calls, either alone or as part of `std::pair` or `std::tuple` with other values.

-Less common problems like parse errors are handled by exceptions.
+Less common problems like JSON parse errors are handled by exceptions.
 The class representing the toplevel protocol catches all exceptions and turns them into Error 500 responses.
 Other protocols are expected to handle their types of errors.

 JSON-RPC handles all `std::exception` instances, converting them to JSON-RPC errors.
 The exact error code shown might not be completely accurate because the specification is not very clear about it and I chose to interpret it in a way that's the most convenient the implement.

 The networking client throws an exception if the call fails so that an incorrect response is not returned.
 Thus, an exception in the server is propagated to the client (the exact type of exception will not be retained, obviously).

-It was experimentally determined that an exception adds 5 - 10 microseconds the processing of a request, which does not lead to a drastic slowdown.
+It was experimentally determined that an exception adds 5 - 10 microseconds the processing of a request, which is comparable to the time needed to process a request.
 I chose this option to optimise for successful calls and because of the atrocious verbosity of checking error codes after every function call.

 If there is a very strong reason not to use exceptions, it's intended to be avoidable.
 Exceptions are always called by functions that throw them and these functions can be replaced if some macros are set.
 This will not cause stack unwinding and is not debugged or tested yet.